Locations:

 Mold Allergy

-An allergy is an abnormal reaction by your immune system to common substances that don’t affect most people.
-Molds are a type of fungus that exists almost everywhere in the world.
-The molds that grow inside our houses prefer dark and damp places and can be harmful to some people with immune systems that develop responses against mold.
+An allergy is an abnormal reaction by your immune system to common substances (allergens), like mold, that don’t affect most people.
+Molds are a type of fungus.
+They exist almost everywhere in the world.
+The molds that grow inside our homes prefer dark, damp places, like basements or crawl spaces.
+They can be harmful to people who have mold allergies.

 Advertisement